How to Convert Kindle Books to PDF: 3 Easy Ways

 Table of Contents

-Convert Kindle to PDF with Calibre [Free]
+Convert Kindle to PDF with Calibre [Free Solution]

-Step 1: Install the Kindle to PDF Converter
+Step 1: Install the Kindle to PDF Converter and Plugins

 Since most Kindle books are protected by DRM, you'll need the DeDRM plugin to unlock them before converting to PDF.